t8js/react-router/README.md

 ⬥ `at()` calls are independent from each other, they don't have to maintain a certain order, they shouldn't be necessarily grouped in a single component (although they can be, as in the example above).
 Components with route-based logic can be split like any other components.

+⬥ With a regular expression route pattern, `params` contains values of its capturing groups accessible by numeric indices; named capturing group values can also be retrieved by their names (like `params.id` in the example above).

 ⬥ Route-based rendering with the React's `<Activity>` component looks similar to what we've seen in the example above:

 ```jsx